 At the initial consultation in those circumstances, the lawyer will discuss with you the agreement that you have reached with the other person and give advice around the family law legislation and how it applies to your case and give advice on options for formalizing the agreement.

 The initial consultation is completely obligation-free.

 You are not required to continue with us, and indeed our advice might be that there is no real benefit to taking any further legal steps.
 But if you decide you want to proceed with formalising an agreement, we can then commence the work of drafting the relevant documents – either Consent Orders or Binding Financial Agreement, or both – on your behalf.

 If the other person also has a lawyer, we will consult with them about the drafting of the documents.

 Once both people are satisfied with the drafted documents, we can proceed to signing off on the documents.

-Consent Orders will be filed with the Family Court for consideration by a Registrar of the court.
+Consent Orders will be filed with the Federal Circuit and Family Court of Australia for consideration by a Deputy Registrar or Judicial Registrar of the Court.